georgeboholteanu/FITNEST-APP/README.md

 ## Description

-The app lets you create a new account or login into an existing one.
-Within your account, you are able to book specific gym classes and check their availability.
+- The app uses **React** routing to navigate between different pages of the app.
+- An **Express** server has been set up for user authentification and registration.

-**Sequelize** library has been used as an ORM (Object-Relational-Mapper) for Node.js in order to interact with MySQL database.
-This can be viewed or changed through **MySQL Workbench** on your local machine.
+- **Sequelize** library has been used as an ORM (Object-Relational-Mapper) for **Node.js** in order to interact with MySQL database.
+- A database can be configured for testing locally using **MySQL Workbench**.
+- The database is being accessed from a mySQL server configured using [Clever Cloud Console](https://console.clever-cloud.com/).
+- After a successful login the user will be redirected to the user dashboard page.
+- Following registration user paswords are **hashed** before being stored in the database.

 ### **Deployed on VERCEL** : [fitNEST-app](https://fitnest.vercel.app/)

 <div style="text-align: center">
 <img style="padding: 4px" src="./client/src/assets/appMobilePreview.png" height="420">
 <img style="padding: 4px" src="./client/src/assets/appDesktopPreview.jpg" width="785">